-Figure 1: EchoPrint emits nearly inaudible sound signals from the earpiece speaker to "illuminate" the user's face.
-The extracted acoustic features from the echoes are combined with visual facial landmarks from the frontal camera to authenticate the user.
+Fig. 1.
+EchoPrint emits nearly inaudible sound signals from the earpiece speaker to "illuminate" the user's face.
+The extracted acoustic features from the echoes are combined with visual features extracted from state-of-the-art face recognition models to authenticate the user.